Local attractions inspire ideas for fun things to do in Hinckley MN all year round. There’s everything for everyone.

 Hinckley Fire Museum

 The Hinckley Fire Museum interprets the story of the Great Fire of 1894 in the restored depot that was originally built in 1894, just after the fire.
 The museum, listed in the National Register of Historic Places, includes the original waiting rooms for men and women, the Beanery and the Freight Room, where once every hour a 20 minute documentary video about the fire is played.
 Life in the 1890’s is on exhibit.
-Open May 1 to mid- October.
+Open May 1 to mid- October, 10am-5pm Tues. to Sun., closed on Mondays except in July and August.

 Willard Munger State Trail

-The Willard Munger State Trail is a collection of multiple use trails between Hinckley and Duluth, and is the 5th longest continuously paved trail in the state and third in the nation at 63 miles.
+The Willard Munger State Trail is a collection of multiple use trails between Hinckley and Duluth, and is the 5th longest continuously paved trail in the nation at 70 miles.
 It consists of interconnecting trails offering hiking, bicycling, in-line skating and snowmobiling.
 It highlights the picturesque scenery and rich history of East Central Minnesota.
 The trail follows the route of the railroad that saved many lives in the historic Hinckley and Cloquet fires in the nineteenth century.Trailhead is just off Old Hwy 61 on Hwy 18 (just past the RR tracks on the north side).Be sure to check trail closings before planning your trip: http://www.dnr.state.mn.us/state_trails/willard_munger/index.html

 Grand National Golf Club